 The(CTSC) began operations in February of 1971 as the Inmate Training division of the Oklahoma Department of Vocational and Technical Education, now the Oklahoma Department of Career and Technology Education.

 During our 40+ years of serving incarcerated offenders in Oklahoma, Skills Centers have evolved from a division with a few occupational training programs to a large school system with a multitude of programs and services for both adult and juvenile offenders.
-The school system began at the Jim E. Hamilton CareerTech Skills Center inside the Jim E. Hamilton (formerly Ouachita) Correctional Center at Hodgen, Okla.
-Today, the CTSC offers services in nine state correctional facilities, three juvenile detention facilities and four community correctional facilities.
+The school system began at the Jim E. Hamilton CareerTech Skills Center inside the Jim E. Hamilton (formerly Ouachita) Correctional Center at Hodgen, Oklahoma.
+Today, the CTSC offers services in state correctional facilities, juvenile detention facilities and community correctional facilities.

-The CTSC works in conjunction with the Oklahoma Department of Corrections (DOC) and Oklahoma Correctional Industries (OCI) to offer three U.S. Department of Labor, Bureau of Apprenticeship and Training, registered apprenticeship programs for offenders.
-These programs are each three-to-four years in length and are in the areas of meat-cutting, commercial food preparation, and cabinet building.
+The CTSC works in conjunction with the Oklahoma Department of Corrections (DOC) and Oklahoma Correctional Industries (OCI) to offer a U.S. Department of Labor, Bureau of Apprenticeship and Training, registered apprenticeship programs for offenders in Cabinetmaking.

 In 1996, the CTSC entered into an agreement with the Oklahoma Office of Juvenile Affairs (OJA) to provide training to juvenile offenders detained in Oklahoma facilities.
 The CTSC and OJA have partnered with the Associated General Contractors (AGC).
-AGC has signed an agreement with the CTSC to provide program completers with a paid, worksite learning experience.
 The AGC, through its member contractors, also assists the CTSC in development of appropriate curriculum and learning activities.

 The intent of this division of CareerTech is to continue to evolve as business and industry changes.
 The goal is to provide educational services that will cause skills centers students to seek and find success in the workplace and in society.